-St. Bernadette's is a Catholic primary school offering full–time education for Reception to Year 6 (4-11year olds) with attached Nursery unit (part-time pupils) for 3 year old children.
+St. Bernadette's is a Catholic Primary School offering full–time education for Reception to Year 6 (4-11 year olds).
 Situated about a mile from Brownhills High Street in a pleasant location, overlooking the old, disused, railway line, the school comes under the authority of the Catholic Archdiocese of Birmingham and Walsall Metropolitan Borough Council/Walsall Children’s Services.

 The school has been providing Catholic education in Brownhills since 1972 and is situated in grounds comprising two playing fields.
 The school has a maximum annual intake of 30.
 Currently there are seven classes and a nursery unit.
 The centre of the building is a courtyard area, used by the Nursery and Reception children for outdoor education provision.

 The school is deemed a small school and as such staff members are able to know each child individually and uniquely.
 Each child is regarded as a child of God with his/her own self-worth and dignity, which the school aims to recognise, foster and develop throughout his/her time at St. Bernadette's.